DJ-Dingo/pibooth-oled-display/README.rst

 THE README FILE IS STILL UNDER DEVELOPMENT!!!!!

-**SPI displays not supportet in this version yet** but some SPI displays can allso use I2c.
+**SPI displays supportet, but not testet yet** but some SPI displays can allso use I2c.

-Add an **COOL** small OLED-screen etc, 128x32 or 120x64 connected Through I2c.
+Add an **COOL** small OLED-screen etc, 128x32 or 120x64 connected Through I2c or SPI.

 It can show numbers of **Photos Taken**, **Printed Photos**, **Forgotten Photos**, **Remaining Duplicates**.